-Brendan Rodgers insists Liverpool have a strategy in the transfer market and dismissed claims the club are following Tottenham's example.
+Rodgers: Liverpool have a strategy in transfer market

 Tottenham made a host of signings to compensate for the loss of Gareth Bale to Real Madrid for a world-record fee in 2013, but they failed to improve in the Premier League, finishing lower down the table despite significant investment.